 Our sister college is St. Cross College, Oxford.

 The main site

 The College dining room is located on the main site providing three-course meals daily as well as Formal Hall for members every week.
 The angled wooden ceilings allow it to serve as an intimate concert hall with excellent acoustics, attesting to a keen interest in music among the founders.
 In addition, there is a coffee lounge, reading room, meeting room and bar.

 The Ashby Library, named after Eric Ashby, Master of Clare College, represents in part the intellectual heritage of the College with just over two thousand books mainly donated by past and present members.
 A short distance across the road stands the venerable Cambridge University Library.
 For graduate students, the Anthony Low Building provides a relaxing social environment with a varied mix of events held throughout the year.

 Once the Cambridge home of Lord Rothschild our West Court site now accommodates Visiting Fellows and graduate students.
 There are two meeting/symposium rooms, and a dining room for private functions.
 Members take the short walk from our main site to also enjoy an indoor swimming pool and a gym.
-The stunning College grounds and modernist architecture provide a relaxed and informal ‘place to think’ for the close-knit community of Graduates, Fellows and Life Members.
+The stunning College grounds and modernist architecture provide a relaxed and informal ‘place to think’ for the close-knit community of Fellows, students and Life Members.